Comparison of approaches to characteristic classes of foliations: Classical approaches

 and the differential satisfying $dy_i=c_i$, $dc_i=0$.
 The cohomology $H^*(W_n)$ are isomorphic to $H^*(\Wn)$.
 The relative cohomology $H^*(W_n,\On)$ are isomorphic to the cohomology $H^*(\WOn)$ of the subcomplex generated by the elements $y_1,y_3,y_5,\dots,c_1,\dots, c_n$; the cohomology $H^*(W_n,\GLn)$ are isomorphic to the cohomology $H^*(\WGLn)$ of the subcomplex generated by $c_1,\dots, c_n$.

 Now we recall shortly the classical definitions of the characteristic classes of foliations \cite{BR,Bott,BH,F73}.
-Foliations $\F$ of codimension $n$ on smooth manifolds are classified by the maps \be f_\F:M\to B\Gamma_n,\ee where $B\Gamma_n$ is the classifying space of the Haefliger groupoid $\Gamma_n$.
+Foliations $\F$ of codimension $n$ on smooth manifolds are classified by the homotopy classes of maps \be f_\F:M\to B\Gamma_n,\ee where $B\Gamma_n$ is the classifying space of the Haefliger groupoid $\Gamma_n$.
 In this way one obtains the characteristic map

 Using the Chern-Weil theory, one may construct the map

 Using the maps $k_\F$, Bott \cite{Bott} constructed the map \be k: H^*(\WOn) \to H^*(B\Gamma_n).\ee It holds $\lambda_\F=f^*_\F \circ k$.
 The images of the generators of $H^*(\WOn)$ under the map $\lambda_\F$ define {\it characteristic classes} of the foliation $\F$.